Paris attacks trial: Abdeslam blames France for bombing IS

 "I get the impression he's managed to dissociate himself from what he did six years ago - wearing an explosive belt and killing people," David told news channel BFMTV.

-"It's odd because as victim, we went through this.
+"It's odd because, as victims, we went through this.
 We were targeted and personally affected, then suddenly he comes out and says openly it wasn't your fault but you were there, so tough luck.
 The disgrace of it.
 It just shows a lack of respect to what all the victims went through."

 The 10-man squad of heavily armed jihadists first targeted the Stade de France stadium, then attacked cafe-terraces and restaurants in the central 10th and 11th arrondissements before bursting into the packed Bataclan concert hall.